-- The consortium must include at least two partners independent from each other, and established in at least two different Eurostars countries.
+- The consortia must consist of a minimum of two partners from two EUREKA countries .
+Partners must be independent from each other and established in at least two different Eurostars countries.
 Organizations from any other country may participate (as a third country), but only if two Eurostars countries are already in the project.